O3wallet/external-funder/README.md

 ---

 Software which does an Alice <-> Exchange communication part: https://github.com/btcontract/external-funder, it's supposed to run on an exchange server and is designed to be extensible for a specific needs an exchange has.
-User authentication, outputs selection, throttling strategies etc. are supposed to be executed internally by an exchange which external-funder getting notified about results and relaying them to a user using a standard protocol.
+User authentication, outputs selection, throttling strategies etc. are supposed to be executed internally by an exchange with external-funder getting notified about results and relaying them to a user using a standard protocol.

 ---